Script Debugger Subtabs

 Note:

-The Evaluate Expressions subtab is not used for SuiteScript 2.1 scripts.
-Logging of SuiteScript 2.1 scripts is done on the Chrome DevTools debugger console.
+The Evaluate Expressions subtab isn't used for SuiteScript 2.1 scripts.
+SuiteScript 2.1 script logging is done on the Chrome DevTools debugger console.
 For more information about debugging SuiteScript 2.1 scripts, see Introduction to Chrome DevTools for SuiteScript 2.1 Script Debugging.

 Use the Evaluate Expressions subtab to execute code at break points during the current program.
-Doing so provides access to the program's state, allowing you to modify the state of the program.
+This lets you access and even change the program's state.

-Enter an expression in the Evaluate Expression field and press the Enter key to evaluate the expression at the selected call stack.
-The results of an evaluated expression (if any) is displayed in the window below.
+Enter an expression in the Evaluate Expression field and hit the Enter key to evaluate the expression at the selected call stack.
+The results of an evaluated expression (if any) are displayed in the window below.
 Any change to the program's state is immediately reflected in the Local Variables and Watches subtabs.

 The Script Debugger Evalute Expression tab.